batrashubham/First-Bitbucket-Add-On/README.md

 # First-Bitbucket-Add-On
-Displays word cloud of all file types in repository
+Displays word cloud of all file types in repository.